kap39/kap39.github.io/_teaching/current-subjects.md

 * Evaluating integrals using order of integration or mixing integrals
     * Remember when changing order of integration the limits will also need to be changed, and if one of your boundaries is a function of the other axis, this will have to be on the inside integral.

 ### Tutorial Quiz

 This week break up into 5 teams and each team work on a question, explain the solution to the rest of the class.
-The questions are broken down into smaller parts as a guide.<!-- [SOLUTIONS](https://kap39.github.io/files/Week6.pdf "Solutions")-->
+The questions are broken down into smaller parts as a guide.
+[SOLUTIONS](https://kap39.github.io/files/Week6.pdf "Solutions")

 1. Regions when transformation given: For the following Sketch the original region and the new region mapped by the transform, state the new bounding equations.
     * For a region \$R\$ bound by the ellipse \$ x^2 + \frac{y^2}{36} = 1\$, and transform \$x=u/2\$ and \$ y= 3v\$